 Intern: Contribute $950 per month ($850 if paid 1 month in advance) toward education, room and board.
 Interns are invited to participate in all building, classes & natural living projects.*

 Wwoofers are also welcomed, and like the above, help out with infrastructure.
-Wwoofing positions contribute 20 hours a week.
+Wwoofing positions contribute 20 hours a week to support the infrastructure.
 You will get to attend all workshops and classes.
 Also participate in other projects as time permits.
 See the exception below.

 *The exception: Occasionally Strawbale Studio hosts a Week-long Intensive or an extended Natural Cottage Project Workshop.
 Paying interns have access to the workshop, and there is no wwoofing category of payment at this time.
 This includes the January Winternship.
 During and around such events our schedule is quite concentrated as we host an additional students on the site.
 Interns & 1/2 Pay Worktraders participate in the Intensives, and serve as support staff to help the program run.

 APPLICATION form Click here to fill out the brief application and send by email.